๐Ÿš— Check Your Car's Lifespan Free

 2. Maverick Hybrid: Outstanding fuel economy, Toyota-derived hybrid system, and practical size

-3. Bronco Sport (2021+): The 1.5L three-cylinder base engine is surprisingly capable and reliable
+3. Bronco Sport (2021+): The 1.5L three-cylinder base engine is surprisingly capable and reliable.
+If you are considering full Bronco trims too, use our Ford Bronco reliability rating 2026 guide for engine-level risk checks.

 Best Chevy purchases: